Frequently Asked Questions

 Yes, anyone can join from anywhere.

-Yes, males can also take admission.
+Yes, males can also be admitted.

 Complying with the educational philosophy of Dr. Maria Montessori, we do not require any pre-requisites or have set any educational criteria to join the program.
 Every human being should have the right to learn something if he/she so desires.